 Tips for purchasing your tent:

-- there are several types of camping tents, but the type of tent and size are the most important things to pay attention to
+- there are several types of camping tents, but the size and the type of tent are the most important things to pay attention to

 - make sure a rain fly is included in case of heavy rains